Peter Archer, Baron Archer of Sandwell: Career

-A Methodist, he married Margaret Smith in 1954 and they had one son.
+Personal life

-Character
+Archer was a Methodist local preacher.
+He married Margaret Smith in 1954 and they had one son.
+At the time of his death, he lived in Wraysbury, Berkshire.

-Archer was described as being a "vigorous campaigner" for human rights who had a commitment to world government.
+On 14 June 2012, Archer died at the Royal Berkshire Hospital from bronchopneumonia and viral encephalitis; he was 85.
+Upon his death, he was described as being a "vigorous campaigner" for human rights who had a commitment to world government.
 Paying tribute to him in The Independent, Tam Dalyell said: "Archer was one of those rare politicians who made judgements and whose actions followed what he believed to be right and eschewed what was wrong. ...
 Archer was an idealist, but an idealist with his feet on the ground, commanding respect and using every moment of his long public life constructively."